2020 NBA draft: Notable undrafted players

 These players were not selected in the 2020 NBA draft, but have played at least one regular season or postseason game in the NBA.

 Trades involving draft picks

 Pre-draft trades

-Prior to the day of the draft, the following trades were made and resulted in exchanges of draft picks between the teams.
+Before the day of the draft, the following trades were made and resulted in exchanges of draft picks between the teams.

 Draft-day trades

 Draft-day trades will be made on the day of the draft.

 Combine

-Due to the ongoing COVID-19 pandemic that started earlier in the year, the invitation-only NBA Draft Combine and the event's on-court elements was held in multiple phases, lasting from September 28 until November 16, two days before the draft began.
+Due to the ongoing COVID-19 pandemic that started earlier in the year, the invitation-only NBA Draft Combine and the event's on-court elements were held in multiple phases, lasting from September 28 until November 16, two days before the draft began.
 For the first part, players began their league and team interviews via videoconference feeds, similar to this year's draft lottery.
 This segment lasted from September 28 until October 16.
 Then, in the second part, players began their individual, on-court programs at the NBA team facility nearest the player's home or interim residence instead of at one standardized area.
 While players were allowed to continue working out on their own even back in September 2020, this section lasted from October 16 until November 16.
 This program included strength and agility tests, anthropometric measurements, shooting drills, medical testing and examinations, and a "Pro Day" video filmed via HomeCourt, a mobile basketball training application.
-The NBA also expanded their Combine HQ tool for this period.
-While the NBA disallowed their own staff members to be involved with these workouts in person (either in the team's own practice facilities or nearby the player himself) at first, they eventually relaxed some of these restrictions to include up to three team executives meeting with a player they're interested in personally, as well as allowed a player to workout with multiple teams at the same time in their own towns.
+The NBA also expanded its Combine HQ tool for this period.
+While the NBA disallowed their staff members to be involved with these workouts in person (either in the team's practice facilities or near the player himself) at first, they eventually relaxed some of these restrictions to include up to three team executives meeting with a player they're interested in personally, as well as allowed a player to workout with multiple teams at the same time in their towns.
 The NBA also gave a limit of 10 meetings total with the candidates there, with any extra meetings with someone cutting into their amount allowed for this year.